 If you are getting errors related to storage and file management, here are some actions that might help you to troubleshoot and solve the issues:

 select top 1 start_time, storage_space_used_mb, reserved_storage_mb, [storage usage %] = 100 * (storage_space_used_mb/reserved_storage_mb) from master.sys.server_resource_stats order by start_time desc

 select [time] = DATEADD(hour, DATEDIFF(hour, 0, start_time), 0), [storage usage %] = 100 * max(storage_space_used_mb/reserved_storage_mb) from master.sys.server_resource_stats group by DATEADD(hour, DATEDIFF(hour, 0, start_time), 0) order by DATEADD(hour, DATEDIFF(hour, 0, start_time), 0) desc

-Try to identify some query or process that causes peaks in the storage usage - for example REBUILD INDEX that fills the log file, a big ETL process that loads a huge amount of data, etc.
+Try to identify a query or process that causes peaks in the storage usage - for example REBUILD INDEX that fills the log file, a big ETL process that loads a huge amount of data, etc.

 select tempdb_size_gb = sum(size*8./1024/1024/1024) from master.sys.master_files where db_name(database_id) = 'tempdb' and type_desc = 'ROWS'

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.